paybrush/paybrush/README.md

 #### **5. Deployment**
 - **Deploy Function**:
-  - Use this command in the terminal within your script's directory:
+  - Use these commands in the terminal within your script's directory:
     ```
     gcloud init
     ```